 Grant, the winners of the CIF-SacJoaquin Section D-II playoffs, were the surprise selection for the Open Division.
 Many felt that either San Jose Bellarmine Prep or De La Salle would be picked for this game.
 But alas, Grant is the choice.
 This may be reparation for their 2006 team, who should have been in the finals instead of De La Salle, and was quite possibly the best team in all of California that year.

-Grant doesn't have the elite recruit like in years past; there is no Terrance Pritchett, Marsellius Williams or Christian Tupou.
-But it's a solid team for coach Mike Alberghini.
+Grant doesn't have the elite recruit like in years past, there is no Terrance Pritchett, Marsellius Williams or Christian Tupou.
+But its a solid team for Mike Alberghini.
 The Pacers went 13-0, and beat two eventual state champions, from Utah and Idaho.
-They do have some talent, like junior running back Devontae Butler, the 5-11, 180-pounder who's ran for 1,800 yards.
+But they do have some talent, like junior running back Devontae Butler, the 5-11, 180-pounder who's ran for 1,800 yards.
 Senior receiver Darvin McCauley is their leading pass-catcher, and their quarterback is Kipeli Koniseti, who's getting some college attention as a linebacker.

 Long Beach Poly won the CIF-SS Pac-5 Finals, and comes in at 14-0.
-Surprisingly, this is the first trip to the state championship bowl game for the Jackrabbits, one of the most successful prep programs in the country.
+Surprisingly, this is the Jackrabbits, one of the most successful prep programs in the country, first trip to the state championship bowl games.
 A week ago, they used a big fourth quarter from Melvin Richardson, their star senior running back, to rally from a 10-point deficit and knock off Tesoro.
 Richardson would be considered one of the top running backs in California, but he's got some work to do in the classroom.

-Where Poly gets it done is with a defense that features five seniors with D-1 offers, including defensive end Iuta Tepa, who UCLA is seriously recruiting.
+Where Poly gets it done is on defense, a defense that features five seniors with D-I offers, including defensive end Iuta Tepa, who is committed to Hawaii.
 Their secondary is led by Nebraska commit Lazari Middleton and Stanjarivus McKay.
 At linebacker, Hawaii commit George Daily-Lyles and Air Force commit Matthew Jones hold it down.